gluon-framework/gluon/roadmap.md

 # Gluon Roadmap

 > **Note** |
-> Want more info on what some of these mean/are?
+> Want more info on some of these?
 Ask in [our Discord](https://discord.gg/RFtUCA8fST)!

 ## Backlog
 - Shortcut (creation/deletion) API